pitzzahh/point-of-sale/README.md

 - If you delete the file and try to rerun the application, the products will be inserted again into the table in the database, which should not happen.
 - The text file is harmless.
 - The icons of the application will only appear when an internet connection is available (can't set icon with local files)
+- If you use the maven dependency, you don't need to download some of requirements.
+The dependencies of this project will also be added to your project.